-The table above shows the breakdown by gross volume of premium written and underwriting performance by geographic
+The table above shows the breakdown by gross volume of premium written and underwriting performance by geographic area.

-In 2018, SLI generated approximately 99% of its gross written premium in the Americas, and 1% of its gross written premium in the UK.
+In 2020, SLI generated approximately 99% of its gross written premium in the Americas (2019: 99%), and 1% of its gross written premium in EMEA (2019: 1%).